fnatte/pizza-tribes/README.md

 #### Server Messages

 The following is not the exact definitions, they are here to describe on a higher-level what messages that exist and roughly the data they contain.
+See [/protos/server_message.proto](/protos/server_message.proto) for full definition.

 |  Type                 |  Payload           |
 |-----------------------|--------------------|